-- The Spouse Opportunity Grant is awarded to spouses of active servicemembers.
-It provides tuition for the first in-seat course taken at Columbia College. - The Columbia College Coast Guard Spouse Grant offers a 50% tuition grant for all courses, for a lifetime maximum of \$4,000, for degree seeking students.
+Spouse Opportunity Grant

+Awarded to spouses of active servicemembers.
+It provides tuition for the first in-seat course taken at Columbia College.

+The Columbia College Coast Guard Spouse Grant

+Offers a 50% tuition grant for all courses, for a lifetime maximum of \$4,000. for degree seeking students.

-Military Spouse Tuition Grant provides a 20% tuition grant for all in-seat courses for degree-seeking students.
+Military Spouse Tuition Grant Provides a 20% tuition grant for all inseat courses for degree-seeking students.

-For additional information on military spouse opportunities, visit the website at http://ccis.edu/military/spouses.asp.
+For additional information on military spouse opportunities, visit the website at http://ccis. edu/military/spouses.asp.